pudly/schmopera-hugo/content/articles/juliet-s-letters.md

 related_companies = []
 related_people = []
 short_description = "The staging and direction of this song cycle by Cara Gabriel was versatile and imaginative.
 The singers moved seamlessly between songs.
 I had absolutely no idea what the music would sound like, and I was pleasantly surprised.
 There were some minimalist crunchy 20th-century moments, but overall the melodies were beautiful and catchy.
-Some sounded very operatic, and some had a flower child, Simon and Garfunkel vibe." slug = "juliets-letters" title = "Juliet's Letters" youtube_url = ""
+Some sounded very operatic, and some had a flower child, Simon and Garfunkel vibe." slug = "elvis-costellos-juliets-letters-versatile-imaginative" title = "Elvis Costello's Juliet's Letters versatile & imaginative" youtube_url = ""

 +++